Coronavirus has plunged the world into uncertainty and the

 OCD Action has seen an increase in support requests from people whose fears have become focused on the coronavirus pandemic.

-For people with OCD and some types of anxiety, being constantly told to wash your hands can be especially difficult to hear.
+constantly told to wash your hands can be especially difficult to hear.

 Charity OCD Action says the issue to look out for is the function – for example, is the washing being carried out for the recommended amount of time to reduce the risk of spreading of the virus – or is it being done ritualistically in a specific order to feel “just right”?